 Download the PDF of the complete table: The Veto

-The veto impacts the work of the Council in ways that transcend its actual use during voting.
-It would be interesting to know how many draft resolutions were contemplated but never formally tabled because of the threat of a veto by one or more permanent members.
-This, however, is impossible to document since records only exist if a draft is circulated as a Council document and in most cases this only happens if there is a reasonable expectation of adoption.
-On some occasions, however, the sponsor of a draft resolution may want to put it to a vote with the full knowledge that it will be vetoed as a means to demonstrate symbolic support for an issue and at the same time to create a historic record of positions within the Council.
+The veto affects the work of the Council in ways that transcend its actual use during voting.
+It is not unusual for a draft resolution not to be formally tabled because of the threat of a veto by one or more permanent members.
+This is difficult to document: a paper trail exists only if a draft is circulated as a Council document, which in most cases occurs only when there is a reasonable expectation of adoption.
+On some occasions, however, the sponsor of a draft resolution may put it to the vote in the full knowledge that it will be vetoed to demonstrate symbolic support for an issue and to create a historical record of positions within the Council.

 In the run-up to the 2005 World Summit (following from the 2000 Millennium Summit), the High-Level Panel on Threats, Challenges and Change called on “the permanent members, in their individual capacities, to pledge themselves to refrain from the use of the veto in cases of genocide and large-scale human rights abuses”.
 After the Summit, the governments of Costa Rica, Jordan, Liechtenstein, Singapore and Switzerland, collectively nicknamed the Small Five (S5), advocated for permanent members to “refrain … from using a veto to block Council action aimed at preventing or ending genocide, war crimes and crimes against humanity”.
 Similar calls have been voiced by members at large in the open debates on working methods.